Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * `ZK20` - Targets Zikula 2.0.0 and later.
 This is not supported yet and will currently be treated like `ZK14`.
 * `ZK14` - Targets the last stable Zikula 1.4.x version.
 This is the default value and useful when developing for future.
 Generated applications support the forward compatibility layer using 2.0.0 technology.
 * `ZK14DEV` - Targets the last unstable Zikula 1.4.x version.
 Thus it will always include changes for the next upcoming 1.4.x core release.
 You can use this to test new changes, while `ZK14` will still target the last stable core version.
-* `ZKPRE14` - Targets the last stable Zikula 1.4.x version; legacy alias for `ZK14`.
-Deprecated.
-* `ZK136` - Targets Zikula 1.3.10 and earlier.
-This is deprecated and not supported anymore beginning with ModuleStudio 0.7.2.
-* `ZK135` - Targets Zikula 1.3.10 and earlier; legacy alias for `ZK136`.

 #### Settings container